jashandeep-sohi/action-cache-api-shim/README.md

 `ACTIONS_CACHE_URL` environment variable is updated to its address.
 Any actions that follow this one will proxy their requests through the shim.

+If v2 Cache API is not available on the runner, this action is effectively a no-op.

 ## Usage

 ```yaml